stefandesu/goe-mensa-api/README.md

 In order to work with the data more easily, we are defining and creating a JSON API around the origin API.

 The JSON API is now running on https://mensa.exo.pm/api/.
-It does not include any dish data yet.
+Currently, it'll try to load dishes data each morning for the day after next.
+Also note that the categories are still incomplete.
+If you'd like to help complete them, feel free to PR.

 ### Canteens / Mensen